Skip to main content

 How does it work?

-Boy+Music+TherapyThe role of the Music Therapist is to respond to the children and the sounds they offer, mainly through improvisation; with singing and a wide range of musical instruments, from drums to keyboard, to guitar and all manner of percussion instruments.
-Music technology is also used in order to enable our young people to engage in the process and express something of who they are.
+The role of the Music Therapist is to respond to the children and the sounds they offer, mainly through improvisation; with singing and a wide range of musical instruments, from drums to keyboard, to guitar and all manner of percussion instruments.
+Music technology is also used to enable our young people to engage in the process and express something of who they are.

 Often a session might explore the sights, sounds, textures and vibrations of places that you and I take for granted, but that are so difficult to access with the children.
 Story bags are made to help offer a sensory experience, such as The Beach which offers the children opportunities to touch pebbles and sand, and The Jungle which uses a water dispenser to replicate an elephant spraying water from its trunk!

-During a session a child may be recorded or photographs are taken so that the families have something to look back on and enjoy in years to come.
+During a session, a child may be recorded or photographs are taken so that the families have something to look back on and enjoy in years to come.

 Why is music so important?

-Ceridwen, our lead music therapist at CHSW explains: “Music plays a huge part in all of our lives.
+Ceridwen, our lead music therapist at CHSW explains: “Music plays a huge part in all our lives.
 There is rarely a big life event that doesn't have music at the very centre of it.
 Music can express so much of what we are feeling and this is where the concept of music therapy is born.”

-Music therapy at the hospiceWe also offer family-based music sessions as well and parents often comment on what the music therapy sessions mean to them.
+We also offer family-based music sessions as well and parents often comment on what the music therapy sessions mean to them.
 Sam’s mum says of his music therapy sessions: “We’ve always known that Sam loves music but particularly his determination to physically interact and his co-ordination to touch an instrument, such as the harp, has been a pleasant surprise.

 I actually feel very emotional to see such a profound response from him.
 Our son and many other children we have met seem to be able to respond to music and interact on a level they cannot do through any other medium."